Samin Nosrat: Cookbook

 Nosrat's 2017 cookbook Salt Fat Acid Heat, illustrated by Wendy MacNaughton and including a foreword by Michael Pollan, explains the fundamental principles of good cooking which she defines by the four pillars named in the title.
 Instead of focusing on recipes alone, each pillar has its own chapter where Nosrat teaches readers through stories and wisdom gained from her years as a professional chef and cooking teacher.
 Rare for a cookbook, it teaches readers "from the ground up, how to be a good cook," functioning more as a textbook than a recipe collection.
 The intention is that readers can improve their every day cooking with a fundamental understanding of food, improvising instead of needing to follow recipes.
-Even though it was published in 2017, it has remained on best-selling lists for over three years.
+Published in 2017, it has remained on best-selling lists for over three years.

 The book was named "Food Book of the Year" by The Times of London and was a New York Times best seller.
 The cookbook also won the 2018 James Beard Award for Best General Cookbook, was named Cookbook of the Year by the International Association of Culinary Professionals, and won the 2018 IACP Julia Child First Book Award.
 In 2019, it was named one of the ten "Best Cookbooks of the Century So Far" by Helen Rosner in The New Yorker.